SVF-tools/Simplified-STL/README.md

 ### Unordered Map

 ### Set
-We aim to implement the set class as a BST
+The set class is implemented as a Red-Black Tree

 ### Unordered_Set